Entity Annotation

 SA

-kingdom of saudi arabia & saudi arabia
+saudi arabia, kingdom of saudi arabia

 ar_SA